Peace, Power, Love & Wildness

 £1800 Early Bird Standard (Standard registrations before 28th February 2018

-*We are able to offer two reduced price bursary places on this retreat.
+*We are able to offer four reduced price bursary places on this retreat.
 To apply, please email us at email@example.com with a short description of who you are and why you would like to come and be part of the journey.